JoanChirinos/SadReaccs/README.md

 ### Accuweather -- 10,000 requests/day
 - Click on [this link](https://developer.accuweather.com/).
 Click "Register", and submit the registration form.
 You will receive an email.
-- Follow the instructions on the email to avail yourself of an API key.
+- Follow the instructions in the email to avail yourself of an API key.
 - Copy/paste this key to `accuweather.txt`.

 ### Climacell —- 1000 requests/day